rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 ## MATHEMATICS IS A COMPETITION

-Yap's favorite phrase is "mathematics does not exist in a vacuum."
+K's favorite phrase is "mathematics does not exist in a vacuum."
 I agree, it does not.
 It exists in societies with finite resources.
 We can't hand over infinite amounts of time and money so that very privileged people can sit in lecture halls all day thinking about "mathematical truth."
 It is lovely that